se7smohamed/Extend/readme.md

 # Extend

-Extend is the tool to bring your ideas into the javascript world, unlike existing js compilers extend is not meant to bring a specific set of features to javascript, it's here for you to create your own.
+Extend is the tool to bring your ideas into the programming world, using Extend you can introduce new syntax/features to the language of your choice within a few minutes.
 ## Installation
 To get started you need to install Extend using
 ```